walcht/neovim-unity/README.md

 > [!NOTE]
 > This project is **not affiliated with Unity Technologies**.

+![Showcase of Unity Neovim IDE-like editor with LSP support and diagnostics][showcase_0]

 Ready-to-use Neovim configuration with the Unity engine.
 This repository is a single README file that provides instructions on how to setup Neovim for Unity game engine development tasks.
 This project aims to provide both, a